CSDSkilling/iengage/project-files/comic/Modern Workspace/Copilot user enablement framework.md

 # Copilot User Enablement Framework

 ## Introduction
-In this scenario, team members in a conference room are discussing the intricacies of Azure AI Search Index.
-They delve into how the search index functions, its physical structure, and the factors influencing its size.
-The conversation highlights the internal management of the index by Microsoft, the importance of schema definition, and the role of field attributes and suggesters in optimizing search performance.
-This dialogue aims to provide a comprehensive understanding of how to effectively utilize Azure AI Search Index for efficient and secure data retrieval.
+In this scenario, team members in a conference room are discussing the Copilot Adoption Framework.

 <html lang="en">
 <head>